 JZ directs the Law School Library, co-created the Berkman Center, is an EFF board member, and is faculty in the Law School, School of Engineering and Applied Sciences, and the Kennedy School.

 Matteo has been building for the web for most of his career.
 He has had the opportunity to work with clients of all sizes on both sides of the Atlantic, from local nonprofits to Fortune 500 companies.
 He has joined LIL driven by a passion for the open web and a desire to explore different scaling challenges.
+His work at LIL focuses on digital preservation and open knowledge.

 Becky was a student of physics and religion before becoming a faculty assistant in the Harvard SEAS Artificial Intelligence group.
 She moved on to support Harvard’s open-access policies at the Office for Scholarly Communication, where she got the bug for web development.
 She now spends most of her time working on Perma.cc, advocating for web accessibility, and assisting with other LIL projects.